Table of Contents

 PHP, on the other hand, wasn’t meant to be a general-purpose language.
 It was designed specifically for web applications which are definitely more sophisticated than simple, stand-alone programs.
 As a result, learning PHP has been seen to take more time as compared to learning Python.

 Time taken to learn a programming language should be one of the most important factors in choosing which language to pick.
 For beginners, Python is much easier.
-PHP, on the other hand, was never meant for novice programmers.
-It was designed to be used by expert programmers who have extensive programming experience.
+PHP, on the other hand, can be a bit tough for novice programmers.
+PHP was designed to create simple personal pages but off late it has grown in complexity.
 The PHP developer community is trying hard to provide a lot of support for new programmers.
 However, as mentioned above, Python wins here by a significant margin owing to the inherent simplicity of the language.
 The syntaxes and the constructs in Python are amazingly simple to grasp.

 Python and PHP, both have excellent community support.
 PHP has been in the market for quite a while, particularly for developing web applications.
 As a result, there is a huge community of PHP developers which is ready to provide support.